 Discover the importance of sleep, the effects of sleep deprivation and strategies for getting better sleep.
 This workshop helps students avoid sleep deprivation, which can lead to decreased performance and alertness, difficulty concentrating, memory problems and emotional distress.

 The American College Health Association cites stress as the number-one impediment to academic performance in its national college health assessment.
-In this presentation students will learn to manage stress by utilizing mindfulness, self-care, and school-life balance.
+In this presentation, students will learn to manage stress by utilizing relaxation and mindfulness techniques, engaging in daily self-care and effective coping, increasing time management skills and creating school-life balance.

 Suicide is the second leading cause of death among college students.
 The good news is that most suicides can be prevented if concerned others learn to recognize the risk factors, develop comfort asking about suicidal thoughts, and know where to send someone for help.
 Participants in this presentation will leave with practical knowledge for helping others who might be at risk for suicide.